Updated: October 18, 2022

 Food and Personal Items for Patients

-To maintain Infection Control standards and safety for our staff and patients, only the approved items listed below may be brought in for patients.
+To maintain Infection Prevention and Control standards and the safety of our staff and patients, please bring only the listed items below to the hospital for patients.

 - glasses, hearing aids and dentures